citp/privacy-policy-historical/b/br/bro/brookshires.com.md

 _**Application Forms**_

-If you submit information to us on our site, we may require that you provide certain personally identifiable information, including your name, address, phone number, and email address.
+If you submit information to us on the Site, we may require that you provide certain personally identifiable information, including your name, address, phone number, and email address.
 This information is necessary to process your application and to contact you.

 _**Surveys or Contests**_

-From time-to-time we may provide you the opportunity to participate in contests or surveys on our site.
+From time-to-time we may provide you the opportunity to participate in contests or surveys on the Site.
 If you participate, we will request certain personally identifiable information from you.
 Participation in these surveys or contests is completely voluntary and you therefore have a choice whether or not to disclose this information.
 The requested information typically includes contact information (such as name and shipping address), and demographic information (such as zip code).
-We use this information to notify contest winners and award prizes, to monitor site traffic and personalize the site.
+We use this information to notify contest winners and award prizes, to monitor Site traffic and personalize the Site.

 _**Special Offers and Updates**_